How To Pack in a Carry-On Bag for Every Trip

 It doesn't matter where you're going or how long you'll be there: Almost anyone can pack in a carry-on bag.
 We mean it.

 It may seem daunting, but just think of how many times you've packed a large suitcase only to come back from your two-week vacation with a third of your clothes and shoes untouched.
-You can do it – we believe in you.
-The whole Thrifty Traveler team, men and women, packs in a carry-on every time.
+The whole Thrifty Traveler team packs in a carry-on every time we travel and if we can do it, you can too.

-And the stakes are higher than ever as airlines are losing or mishandling checked bags at record rates – especially over in Europe.
+During peak travel seasons like the upcoming holiday season, opting not to check a bag means you won't have to worry about the airline losing your luggage.
 While it might be hard to squeeze what you need into just a carry-on bag the first time, that's much better than showing up to your destination only to find that your bag hasn't arrived.
 Sure, throwing an Apple AirTag in your checked bag can help … but avoiding checking luggage altogether is the only 100% bet you can make.

-• It's almost always free to carry-on … while checked bags can cost $30 to $75 each way.
+• It's almost always free to bring a carry-on bag … while checked bags can cost $30 to $75 each way.

 • Save time by not having to wait in line to drop off a bag or wait for it at baggage claim.